yjcwang/TOCwise/README.md

 It automatically understands the structure of any page, creates a **semantic, clickable table of contents**, and helps you jump instantly to the parts that matter.

+**TOCwise** aims not just to fix a problem, but to **inspire new ideas in chatbot UI design**, moving beyond the static layouts that haven’t evolved since 2022.

 ## 🚀 Key Features

 - **🤖 AI-Generated Semantic TOC** – Uses the built-in Gemini Nano AI to craft concise, meaningful titles for every section.